 Hip flexors and runners: the misunderstood muscles

-What better way to kick start your fitness routine than with some lunch time runs, and for the ambitious lot, half or full marathons.
+What better way to kick start your fitness routine than with some professionals runs, and for the ambitious lot, half or full marathons.

 No its not time to throw those shoes away or think about leg replacements…..it’s just your hip flexors and they need some help.